 When it comes to managing ADHD, even the best strategies can fall flat if your wellbeing foundations aren’t in place.

-Without these foundations, it’s harder to:
+Without these foundations, it’s much harder to:

 A regulated body creates the foundation for a regulated mind.